webnator/http-rabbitmq/README.md

     * noAck: _Defaults to false_
   * publisherOptions: The settings to publish into the rabbitMQ queue [More Options](http://www.squaremobius.net/amqp.node/channel_api.html#api_reference)
     * persistent: _Defaults to true_
-  * retryOptions:
+  * retryOptions: // publish retry
     * retries: The maximum times that the retry policy will try to send a message to the queue if there's an error _Defaults to 10_
     * time: The interval that the retry policy will use when trying to re-send a message to the queue if there's an error.
 In milliseconds _Defaults to 1000_
 * routes: The router file as described above.
-  * delayed: If delayed plugin is enabled in RabbitMQ